Branched Chain Amino Acids are a commonly used supplement, often taken as a pre or peri-workout (peri means during).

 Fitting Whey Protein and BCAAs Into Your Training Day

-In this scenario the person taking them will be looking to build muscle, which means that they will need to be in a calorie surplus (more calories consumed than burned) and will require a lot of protein.
-They will also be training in the mid afternoon (6:30pm).
+In this scenario, the person taking them will be looking to build muscle.
+This means that they will need to be in a calorie surplus (more calories consumed than burned) and will require a lot of protein.
+They will also be training in the mid-afternoon (6:30 pm).

 Morning 8am-12pm (Breakfast): Whey Protein Shake